 Because down is a byproduct of the food industry, you’d think it would be an inexpensive material.
 This isn’t the case.
 In recent years, down prices have increased substantially due to the increase in demand of down jackets and sleeping bags and a reduction of supply due to changing diets.
 China produces 70% of down.
 These days, people are eating more beef and fewer geese and ducks.
 This drives supply goes down so prices go up.
 Since 2009, goose down has become 5x more expensive.

-The one benefit of high down prices is that it motivates manufactures to work on improving their synthetic insulation technology.
+The one benefit of high down prices is that it motivates manufacturers to work on improving their synthetic insulation technology.
 Hopefully, one day synthetics can achieve the incredible warmth-to-weight ratio of down.

 One unique property of down is that it can compress shockingly well.
-Much better than synthetic insulation.
 This unique property allows down sleeping bags to take up much less space in your pack.
 For example, a 20° down sleeping bag occupies around 6-10 liters depending on the quality of the down.
-A comparable synthetic bag might take 16-20 liters.
-For more info on compressed sleeping bag volume, check out this guide from Section Hiker.
+A comparable synthetic bag might take 16-20 liters, even when stored in a compression sack.

 As a bonus, your sleeping bag lasts longer when not stored overly compressed.
 The reason is that the insulation breaks down over time as you compress and decompress it.
 Eventually, it looses some of its insulation quality.